-Root Canal Treatment
+Root Canal Castle Rock

-Endodontics is the dental specialty that deals with the nerves of the teeth.
+Endodontics is a dental specialty that deals with the nerves of the teeth.
 Root canals are probably the most notorious procedure in dentistry and the most common procedure relating to endodontics.
-When a tooth becomes infected it is usually related to the nerves in the root of the tooth.
-The infected nerves need to be removed.
-If left untreated an infection can turn into an abscess, which is a much more serious problem that includes bone loss in the jaw.
+When a tooth becomes infected, it is usually related to the nerves in the root of the tooth.

-Schedule a root canal in Castle Rock, CO today.
+Schedule a root canal in Castle Rock, CO, today.